Jacobl714/MySqlToPythonMenu/README.md

 # MySqlToPythonMenu

-This python program connects to a COMPANY Databse with tables including EMPLOYEES, DEPARTMENTS, etc.  It allows for users with no MySQL knowledge to modify a database.
+This python program connects to a COMPANY Databse with tables including EMPLOYEES, DEPARTMENTS, DEPENDENTS, DEPT_LOCATIONS, WORKS_ON, and PROJECTS.
+It allows for users with no MySQL knowledge to modify a database.
 When run, it generates a menu to allow users to do the following functions:
   1. Add new employee
   2. View existing employee
   3. Modify employee